lacework-alliances/lacework-control-tower-cfn/DEV_README.md

 make HONEY_KEY=xxxxx
 make upload
 ```
-4. Go to your CloudFormation console and specify the control-tower-integration.template.yml in your S3 test folder location.
+4. Go to your CloudFormation console using the [AWS Control Tower Management Account](https://docs.aws.amazon.com/controltower/latest/userguide/accounts.html#special-accounts) and specify the control-tower-integration.template.yml in your S3 test folder location.
+The [AWS Control Tower Management Account](https://docs.aws.amazon.com/controltower/latest/userguide/accounts.html#special-accounts) maybe be different than your AWS development account.
 5. When entering the CloudFormation stack parameters, ensure **that the _Cloudformation S3 Key Prefix_ parameter is updated for the same test folder**.
 6. Execute the stack.
 7. Verify that the Lacework CloudTrail cloud account is created.